 Crawford was presented to King George III and awarded with a government pension.
 His exploits were celebrated nationally in engravings and pamphlets.
 The medal awarded to him by the people of Sunderland is now on display in the museum.

 Image courtesy of Sunderland Antiquarian Society.

 Crawford returned to Sunderland, where he fell on hard times and drunkenness.
 He was the second recorded victim of the 1831 cholera epidemic that hit the East End of Sunderland.
 He was buried in a pauper’s grave but renewed interest in Britain’s naval past in the latter part of the 19th century led to a revival of civic pride in Crawford’s exploits.
-In 1888, a public appeal funded a memorial headstone in the grounds of Holy Trinity church in the East End.
+In 1888, the ‘Jack Crawford Committee’ was created by councillors in Sunderland, led by Ralph Annison, to raise money to commemorate Crawford in the town.
+The committee funded a memorial headstone in the grounds of Holy Trinity church in the East End.
 The heightened sense of Victorian Imperialism of that time is clearly seen in the use of coloured marble to indicate the pattern of the Union Jack.

 Photo courtesy of Colin Smith.

 Crawford’s bravery was also commemorated in poems and songs, including one anonymous poem, which was frequently included in anthologies of poetry for young readers.
 You can read the full poem here.

 The original statue of Jack Crawford is now supplemented by a modern sculpture by Alec Peever.
 It includes the phrase ‘nail your colours to the mast’, which is widely thought to be a direct reference to Crawford’s actions and is perhaps one of the most long-lasting legacies of this event.
 This five-part sculpture, when aligned with the Jack Crawford statue on the hill above, reads: On open sea or dry land, nail your colours to the mast.